Avalon (2001 film): Plot

 In a near future, many are addicted to Avalon, a virtual reality shooter.
 In Avalon, solo players or parties raid levels populated with AI-controlled enemies and opposing players.
 Winners are rewarded with experience points and in-game money, which can be exchanged for cash, allowing skilled players to make a living.
-As their brains interact with Avalon directly, it places mental strains on players, and sometimes rendered them catatonic.
+As their brains interact with Avalon directly, it places mental strains on players, and sometimes renders them catatonic.

 Ash, a famous player, plays solo since her party disbanded.
 After a Class A mission, the GM (Game Master) warns her of the next level's danger, and suggests that she join a party.
 The next day, a Bishop-class character breaks Ash's record time on the same mission.
 Ash tries but fails to learn about him or his avatar.
 As she leaves the game terminal, the Bishop player watches her.

 Ash runs into former teammate Stunner.
 Murphy, their former leader, went after a hidden NPC in Avalon, a young girl nicknamed "ghost," and became comatose.
 The girl is allegedly the only gateway into the rumored Special A, a mission where players cannot "reset" (a mechanic allowing people to abort mission without their avatars being killed).
 Players who went after "ghost" never woke up from the game and became "Unreturned".
 Ash and Stunner visit Murphy at a hospital, where someone looking similar to "ghost" watches her.

 At home, Ash searches for words regarding Avalon, and the ghost.
 The search leads her to the "Nine Sisters", another Arthurian legend reference.
 Upon entering Avalon, Ash receives an invitation to a meeting, and is ambushed by griefers.
 They lured Ash there to rob her equipment.
 After she overpowers a player, the griefers' leader reveals that only the real Nine Sisters – Avalon's creators – know how to access Special A. They are interrupted by an attack helicopter which kills most of the players.
 Due to a lag, its missiles teleport in front of Ash.
 She "resets" and leaves Avalon, saving her avatar.
-Returning home, Ash notices that people around her are immobile, with the exception of a dog.
-At home, after preparing a meal for her dog, she realizes that it disappeared.
-She hears the helicopter flying pass.
+On the return home, people around Ash seem immobile, with the exception of a dog.
+At home, after preparing a meal for her dog, she realizes that it has disappeared.
+She hears the helicopter flying past.